Note: This review contains some spoilers about the third season of "Downton Abbey."

 Edith also has grown a lot this season, and I've gained a new respect for her character.
 I want her to have a happy ending, though she seems to be headed for more heartbreak by falling in love with a newspaper editor trapped in a similar dilemma to "Jane Eyre's" Mr. Rochester.

 Some surprising "downstairs" developments in season three have set up more options for drama, as well.
 One of the most interesting character arcs has been watching the scheming lady's maid Sarah O'Brien and substitute valet Thomas Barrow slowly turn on each other.
 Though the two were "friends" and co-conspirators in the previous seasons, in season three they discover their interests no longer align, and they've been working to undermine each other all season.
 However, Thomas may have reached a turning point.
 Mr. Bates, a servant Thomas formerly treated very badly, and some of the other staff have shown Thomas kindness and compassion, and I think Thomas is genuinely making an effort to treat the other servants better than he used to.

-Page 3 of 3 - Other characters likely will have to make some major decisions in season four.
+Other characters likely will have to make some major decisions in season four.
 O'Brien could be campaigning for a new job that would take her overseas, and Daisy still is thinking about William Mason's father's offer to take over his farm someday.
 Will there be a romance between Dr. Richard Clarkson and Matthew's mother, Isobel Crawley, and will Anna and Bates remain at Downton if they decide to start a family?